Van valuation – the ultimate guide

 Online van calculators

-It’s far easier to open a new webpage than it is to traipse around dealerships all day.
+Opening a new webpage is far easier than traipsing around dealerships all day.
 What may take hours can be condensed into minutes.

-Now the valuations you receive will be a rough, ballpark figure.
+Now, the valuations you receive will be a rough ballpark figure.
 That’s because the vehicle can’t be checked over, nor has any of the paperwork been seen.
-So use it as a middle ground and don’t expect a dealership to instantly offer the same.
+So, use it as a middle ground, and don’t expect a dealership to offer it instantly.

 Reputable van valuation services include:

-• Parkers – They offer a free valuation by either your number plate or by selecting which make and model you own, along with standard estimated mileage of 10,000 a year.
-Once you have a valuation you can then adjust it depending on the mileage.
+• Parkers – Offer a free valuation based on your number plate or by selecting which make and model you own, along with a standard estimated mileage of 10,000 a year.
+Once you have a valuation, you can adjust it depending on the mileage.

-• Regit – Regit offers two prices, one for a private sale and the other for part-exchange.
-You can also keep track of your tax, MOT, insurance, and warranty information by registering for an account.
+• Regit—Regit offers two prices, one for a private sale and the other for part-exchange.
+Registering for an account lets you track your tax, MOT, insurance, and warranty information.

-• Motorway’s van valuation – We’ll find you the best price from our network of verified specialist dealers and online car buyers.
-It’s a quick and easy way to sell your van.
+• Motorway’s van valuation – We give you a free, instant valuation and find you the best price from our network of verified specialist dealers and online car buyers.
+It’s the quick and easy way to sell your van!

 Scrap value of vans

-You could even sell the parts that are useable, or simply advertise the whole thing as a ‘spares or repair’.
+You could even sell the useable parts or advertise the whole thing as ‘spares or repair’.
 You’ll get more than you would from a scrap yard, but it can be incredibly time-consuming.

 Scrap Van